rajbrady/adapter_db_mysql/README.md

-SQL Adapter
+MySQL Adapter
 ===========

-This adapter allows interaction with a sql.
+This adapter allows interaction with a MySQL server.
 For more information on this adapter, check its [documentation](docs/DOCUMENTATION.md).

 License & Maintainers